 - Conduct tours for visitors and collaborators internal and external to Concordia.

-- Bachelors degree in Computer Science, statistical sciences, or in a field related to the position area and one to two years of experience in the areas of audiovisual technology and data visualization.
+- Bachelors degree in Computer Science, statistical sciences, digital media or in a field related to the position area and one to two years of experience in the areas of audiovisual technology and information/data visualization.

-- Experience with data collection, manipulation, and analysis. to develop dynamic visuals using software such as WolframAlpha, Tableau and Excel.
+- Experience with data collection, manipulation, and analysis; demonstrated ability to develop visualizations using software such as WolframAlpha, Tableau, Excel, timeline and mapping software.

 - Experience with visualization programming (e.g., Processing, R, D3. js).